ivansible/dev-ansible/README.md

-# Role ivansible.dev-ansible
+# ivansible.dev_ansible

-This script will install ansible in a virtual environment under user home directory (as described in the
+This role will install ansible in a virtual environment under user home directory (as described in the
 [installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#latest-releases-via-pip)),
 put links to ansible binaries in the `~/bin` link directory